How to use the Nitrax Math Keyboard

 Ctrl + Alt + Shift + J → ∫

-Gray layer = one extra key (Shift).
-Same idea.
+Gray layer = same logic, with one extra key: Shift.

 Shortcuts (always the same)